okuchap/notes-econ/README.md

 # notes-econ

-- Study notes on economics and related fields
+- Study notes on economics and related topics

 ## Reading lists